- Sessions begin with a discussion of the writing project.

 - Together, the writer and the consultant develop a plan and identify focus areas for the consultation.

-- While writing consultants concentrate primarily on global concerns—focus, development, organization, flow, and style—they also offer suggestions in regard to grammar and punctuation rules.
+- While writing consultants concentrate primarily on global concerns—focus, development, organization, flow, and style—they also offer suggestions in regard to grammar and punctuation rules, when time permits.

-- To make your session as productive as possible, please bring two copies of your paper to the Writing Center session and come prepared with specific questions for the consultant.
+- To make your session as productive as possible, please bring two copies of your paper to the Writing Studio session and come prepared with specific questions for the consultant.

 Graduate Student Consultations

 - If you are working on a thesis or dissertation project, your first session with a writing consultant will be dedicated to developing a project plan.
-If you would like a subject librarian in your discipline to attend your first session, please let the Writing Center Coordinator (Email: Writing Center Coordinator) know in advance.
-After your first session, you and the Writing Consultant will develop an appointment schedule for the rest of the semester.
+If you would like a subject librarian in your discipline to attend your first session, please let the Writing Studio Coordinator (Email: Writing Center Coordinator) know in advance.
+After your first session, you and the writing consultant will develop an appointment schedule for the rest of the semester.

 - Remember that writing consultations are instructional in nature, and you and the consultant will not be able to work through the entirety of a lengthy document in one session.
 Instead, if you are working on a thesis, dissertation, or article-length work, consider intensive work on specific portions of text, talking through the organization of large portions of text, or outlining your writing project.

-- Use the Writing Center to help develop a healthy writing routine.
-Because thesis and dissertation projects usually only have a few large deadlines, regular appointments in the Writing Center can help you manage your time and develop your project.
+- Use the Writing Studio to help develop a healthy writing routine.
+Because thesis and dissertation projects usually only have a few large deadlines, regular appointments in the Writing Studio can help you manage your time and develop your project.